PeiMeiLee/portfolio/README.md

 # About Me
-Data analyst with cross-functional Electric Vehicle project experience in the automotive sector, fluent in German, English and Chinese.
+Data analyst with electric vehicle project experience in the automotive sector, fluent in German, English and Chinese.
 Success in establishing data-driven processes and turning data insights into marketing strategies for an NGO.
 Analytical rigor, ethical values and a can-do attitude.
 A lifetime learner.

 # Projects
 [New York Citywide Mobility Survey](https://github.com/PeiMeiLee/NYC_CitywideMobilitySurvey_2019)